kumarakrishna/c-rust-integration/README.md

 ### integration_examples
 Contains an example integration of Rust into C code.
 Explained in detail below.

+### Errors_avoided.pdf
+Contains errors avoided by porting to Rust.
+Listed in the document Errors_avoided.pdf under docs.

 ## RUST and C Integration Pipeline
 This section explains the complete end-to-end integration pipelin of rust into c modules using FFI safe practices.
 This section eplains the complete procedure using the integration example in [`integration/integration_examples`](https://github.com/kumarakrishna/c-rust-integration/tree/c6fd00c157ab592c559dd5928c5a0c4b86febbbd/code_orig/integration_examples)